ShaeInTheCloud/soccer-platform-iac/README.md

 # Soccer Platform Infrastructure as Code

-Part of the 30 Days DevOps Challenge - Week 3: Infrastructure & Automation.
+Part of the 30 Days DevOps Challenge - Week 3 Day 01: Infrastructure & Automation.
 This project implements infrastructure as code (IaC) for a soccer statistics platform using AWS CloudFormation.

 ## Architecture Overview